 If you have been offered admission as a first-year or transfer student, you may request to defer your enrollment for up to one year.
-Please use this process only as a final step once you are ready to defer the start of your academic career at GW.
+Please use this process only as a final step when you are ready to defer the start of your academic career at GW.

 - Students planning to enroll at another institution are not eligible for deferral.
 Deferred students who matriculate elsewhere will lose deferred admission status to GW and will forfeit the enrollment deposit.
 Credit earned at other institutions during the deferral period is not eligible for transfer credit.